Free-moving Quantitative Gamma-ray Imaging: Results

 Similar to the point-source scenario, the results were generated as a single reconstruction including all measurement data.
 The reconstruction energy region-of-interest (ROI) was $511 \pm 50$~keV and a total of 39,183 singles and 4,379 doubles were recorded in the ROI over the entire measurement.
 Other reconstruction parameters include the following: 10~cm voxels, 125,754~occupied voxels (2.7\% of total), 3,342~poses (10~Hz) and 10~MAP-EM iterations.
 An occupancy threshold of 10 points was used in order to reduce the number of occupied voxels and thus decrease the reconstruction time.
 A higher pose frequency of 10~Hz was used here in order to more accurately capture the higher-acceleration movements that can occur in hand-held operation compared to sUAS surveys.

-The $L_{1/2}$ regularization coefficients were set to $2 \times 10^{-2}$ and $8 \times 10^{-3}$ for the active coded mask and Compton MAP-EM reconstructions, respectively.
-The coefficients were determined via a coarse grid search to better match the total activity reconstructions of the three sources compared to ground-truth, however algorithmic optimization of such factors is an active field of research \cite{reader_2020}.
-Furthermore, regularization strength is relative to the loss in the imaging objective function and, as a result, the optimal coefficients are expected to vary with statistics and imaging modality.
+The $L_{1/2}$ regularization coefficients for the active coded mask and Compton MAP-EM reconstructions were set to $2 \times 10^{-2}$ and $8 \times 10^{-3}$, respectively.
+The coefficients were determined via a coarse grid search to better match the total activity reconstructions of the three sources compared to ground truth.
+Regularization strength is relative to the loss in the imaging objective function and, as a result, the optimal coefficients are expected to vary with statistics and imaging modality.
+The coefficients were determined specifically for this data and thus may not extend to other measurements, though more general and algorithmic optimizations of such factors are an active field of research\cite{reader_2020} and will be explored in future work.

-The results of the list-mode Compton MAP-EM (reconstruction time of 80.2~s) are shown in Fig.~\ref{fig:distributed_source_results}b-d.
+The results of the list-mode Compton MAP-EM (reconstruction time of 100.2~s) are shown in Fig.~\ref{fig:distributed_source_results}b-d.
 The reconstruction of the large activity distributions (a.1 and a.3) are spatially accurate, capturing the 3D nature of the distributions representing spills on the ground or up on a wall.
 The total reconstructed activities were estimated by summing all voxels in a 1.25~m radius sphere around the center of the true distributions.
 The radius was selected as the size at which all three source activity reconstructions plateaued (Supplementary Fig.~S2) and the ground-truth center point was used as a reference point to quantitatively compare the reconstruction with the ground-truth activity.
-The reconstructed activities of a.1 and a.3 (106.8 and 107.6~\textmu Ci) are in excellent agreement with ground truth of 108~\textmu Ci.
-The reconstruction of source a.2 is observed to be noisy and the activity estimate (8.7~\textmu Ci) underestimates the true source activity (24~\textmu Ci).
+The reconstructed activities of a.1 and a.3 (104.8 and 104.8~\textmu Ci) are in excellent agreement with ground truth of 108~\textmu Ci.
+The reconstruction of source a.2 is observed to be noisy and the activity estimate (11.4~\textmu Ci) underestimates the true source activity (24~\textmu Ci).
 This is believed to be because of a general lack of signal in this area, due to the lower overall source strength and the larger distance of closest approach in the survey.
 There is also activity attributed to the vertical surface of the cart that was slightly nearer to the survey trajectory.
 This incorrect location of activity nearer to the detector further skewed lower the source activity estimate.

 The active coded mask MAP-EM reconstruction is included in Supplementary Fig.~S3.
 The reconstructions were similarly spatially accurate to the Compton results, though more diffuse, exemplifying the differences in imaging resolving power between active coded mask and Compton imaging with MiniPRISM.
 The reconstructed activities for sources a.1--a.3 were 118.2, 6.3 and 112.0~\textmu Ci of \textsuperscript{22}Na, respectively, and the total reconstruction time was 140.8~s.